Skip to content

 Sema in Konya Today

 Every year on December 17th, the anniversary of Rumi’s death, the city of Konya becomes the center of the Mevlevi world.
 Rumi called this date his Şeb-i Arus, his “Wedding Night.”
-He understood death not as an ending but as a reunion with the Beloved.
+He understood death as a reunion with the Beloved, and so he named it a wedding.
 Thousands gather for the week-long commemorations, which culminate in the most significant sema ceremonies of the year.

 The Mevlana Cultural Center hosts the main ceremonies, continuing a tradition that has endured for over seven centuries.
 Visitors from every continent fill the hall, many in tears, experiencing something that transcends language and cultural context.
 The old Mevlevi dergah, now the Mevlana Museum, sits nearby.
 Rumi’s tomb, covered in its emerald green cloth, receives over three million visitors annually.
 It is one of the most visited pilgrimage sites in the Muslim world.